V. S. Achuthanandan: Positions held

-Chief Minister of Kerala (2006-2011)
+Chief Minister of Kerala (2006–2011)

 During the assembly elections held in Kerala in April–May 2006, VS Achuthanandan defeated Satheesan Pacheeni of the United Democratic Front by a margin of 20,017 votes in Malampuzha constituency in Palakkad district.
 He was sworn in as Chief Minister of Kerala on 18 May 2006, with his 21-member cabinet.
 Aged 82 years and 7 months at time, he was the oldest Chief Minister of Kerala, and one of the oldest in the whole of India.
-It is noticeable that he had been denied a party ticket to contest elections just two months before he was sworn in.
+It is notable that he had been denied a party ticket to contest elections just two months before he was sworn in.
 He became the 11th Chief Minister of Kerala.
-On 12 July 2009, the CPI(M) Polit bureau and Central Committee removed him from the PB for his stands taken in relation to the accusation and legal procedures against Pinarayi Vijayan in his reported involvement in the Lavlin bribery.
+On 12 July 2009, the CPI(M) Politbureau and Central Committee removed him from the PB for his stands taken in relation to the accusation and legal procedures against Pinarayi Vijayan in his reported involvement in the SNC Lavalin bribery.

+During his tenure as Chief Minister, V. S. Achuthanandan strongly opposed the India–ASEAN Free Trade Agreement on the grounds that it could devastate Kerala's cash‑crop sectors—particularly coconut, pepper, rubber, and edible oil producers.
+He wrote to Prime Minister Manmohan Singh stating that Kerala was not consulted before signing the pact, and warned that liberalised imports could lead to significant price crashes and job losses—estimating up to one million affected livelihoods.

+In 2006, Achuthanandan openly criticized his Left allies (e.g. Minister Thomas Isaac and others) for agreeing to a $100 million Asian Development Bank loan.
+The CPI(M) state leadership warned him that public dissent against coalition partners was unwarranted.